And your caring educators still feel helpless when students in genuine distress slip through the cracks.

 Crisis Protocols + Caring Staff ≠ Prevention Infrastructure

 The gap isn’t your investment strategy.
-It’s that student mental health requires different infrastructure than academic SEL.
+It’s that student mental health requires a different infrastructure than academic SEL.

-Section 3: What Modern Mental Health Understanding Requires
+What Modern Mental Health Understanding Requires

 We know better now.